 Growing wildflowers from seed

-There’s no doubt about it, growing wildflowers from seed seem like the most cost-effective option.
+There’s no doubt about it, growing wildflowers from seed seems like the most cost-effective option.
 It’s also (in theory) easy to do.
-Simply prepare the ground, sprinkle on the seeds and keep them moist.
+All you really need to know about how to plant wildflowers is to simply prepare the ground, sprinkle on the seeds and keep them moist.

 For best results, don’t spread the seeds too generously.
 2 -3 grams per square metre is plenty.
 Remember that each tiny seed has the potential to grow into a big plant.
 And big plants need room to spread their roots.